|Mission & Values

 A writer and essayist, Eric Latzky has contributed to Culture + Travel, Interview, BOMB magazine, the Los Angeles Times, LA Weekly, LA Style, the Advocate, and other publications.
 His novel, Three Views from Vertical Cliffs, was published in 1992, and he has contributed to a number of non-fiction collections.

-Eric Latzky is presently a consultant to institutional clients on communications strategy, digital transformation, and image development.
-He is a member of the Wisemen, a group of top communications professionals in New York, and serves on the Advisory Board of Youth Communication, a non-profit publisher and advocate of reading and writing for at- risk youth.
+In June, 2014, Eric Latzky was appointed to a seat on the New York State Council on the Arts by Governor Andrew M Cuomo.
+He is a member of The Century Association, and the Wisemen, a group of top communications professionals in New York.
+He serves on the Advisory Board of Youth Communication, a non-profit publisher and advocate of reading and writing for at-risk youth, and previously served on Manhattan Community Board 4, on its Landmarks, Land Use, and Waterfront committees.
 A native New Yorker, Eric Latzky has lived in Paris and Los Angeles.
-He lives in New York, in West Chelsea, and is a member of Manhattan Community Board 4, serving on its Land Use and Landmarks committees.
+He lives in New York, in Tribeca.

 Laudelina Martinez is the owner and director of the Martinez Gallery, founded in 2001.
 She has curated more than 50 exhibitions for the Gallery and other venues while conducting an on-going public education program in the area of art and culture.
 Her curatorial focus has been in presenting and advancing established and emerging Latino artists.
 A lifelong involvement in the arts began in her formative years studying under outstanding exponents, including Ana Garcia, Jose Pares and Alicia Alonso in ballet; Elisa Tavarez in music; and Juano Hernandez in theatre.
 Ms. Martinez chose a career in higher education, but continued an educational commitment to the arts.
 She was the President and CEO of the Hispanic Association of Colleges and Universities from 1992-1995 where she represented Hispanic-serving institutions, associate colleges and universities, and international members.
 She has also served as a spokesperson on national Latino and educational issues.
 For her contributions to these areas, she has received awards and recognitions from educational and Hispanic communities.
 Ms. Martinez has participated in non-profit and governmental boards; currently, she is Vice-President of the Rensselaer County Historical Society.
 She received her B.A. from the College of New Rochelle, her M.A. from Fordham University and conducted additional doctoral coursework at the University at Albany.